TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

    \sin({\varphi}) &  -\cos({\varphi})\end{bmatrix}.
 $$

 The first matrix represents a rotation, the second matrix represents a reflection.
 In an SVD of $A$, we can always construct $V$ to be a rotation.
-Namely, the columns of $V$ must be eigenvectors of the matrix $A^TA$, and eigenvectors remain eigenvectors if one multiplies  them with a factor $(-1)$.
+Namely, the columns of $V$ must be eigenvectors of the matrix $A^TA$, and eigenvectors remain eigenvectors if we multiply  them with a factor $(-1)$.
 In that case  $V^T$, which is just $V^{-1}$, is also a rotation.
 Since the matrix $U$ in general is uniquely determined once $V$ is chosen (the exception being the case where $A$ has  zero as a singular value),  $U$ is either a rotation (when det$(A)>0$) or a reflection  (when det$(A)<0$).
 The workings of the concatenation  $U\Sigma V^T$ are then